 Take your kitchen colander outside and see many little crescents at once!

 Do you have any crackers or other foods with holes?

-The gaps in leaves and tree branches make great pinhole projectors, too.
-It is nature's way of celebrating the eclipse!
+Gaps in leaves and tree branches create pinhole projectors, too.
+It's nature's way of celebrating the eclipse!